Dio1131/Voice-Channel-New-Session-Announcer/README.md

 ## Notes
 This bot uses JSON files to store announcement channel data, if you'd like to use something such as MongoDB, look into setting up an npm package such as Mongoose.

-Since this is designed to be used in small/private servers I decided not to use Mongoose since it'd require a few more steps.
+Since this is designed to be used in small/private servers I decided not to use Mongoose since it'd require more setup on the users side.